microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpconpremisesconnection.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a defined collection of Azure resource information that can be used to establish on-premises network connectivity for Cloud PCs.
+Represents a defined collection of Azure resource information that can be used to establish Azure network connectivity for Cloud PCs.

 [!INCLUDE [on-premise-rename-note](../../includes/on-premise-rename-note.md)]